stats9/R_Fancy/Types_of_Distances_in_R_Python.md

-# In
-this
-presentation
-we
-want
-to
-introduce
-8
+# 8
-types
-of
-Distance
-or
-Similarity
-that
-Using
-in
-Clustering.
+widely
+used
+distance-similarity
+index

 #### preparation for using R and python